Tag: advertising

 It’s Yours for FREE!

-Offers of free gifts for motivating customers to become involved with a product or brand is not the invention of internet advertisers.
-Advertising postcards have been around since the start of the postcard era in the early 1900s.
+Offers of free gifts that motivate customers to become involved with a product or brand is not the invention of internet advertisers.
+Advertising postcards have been around since the start of the postcard era.
+During the 1950s and 1960s, postcards offering free gifts were popular as a “business-to-customer” method of sales communication.
+The emergence of…

 Ray Hahn